ChainSafe/lodestar/docs/usage/beacon-management.md

 If you have a synced beacon node available (e.g., your friend's node or an infrastructure provider) and a trusted checkpoint you can rely on, you can start off your beacon node in under a minute!
 And at the same time kicking the "long range attack" in its butt!

-Just supply these **extra args** to your beacon node command:
+Just supply these **extra arguments** to your beacon node command:

 ```bash
 --checkpointSyncUrl <synced node url> [--wssCheckpoint <trusted checkpoint in root:epoch format>]
 ```

-In case you really trust `checkpointSyncUrl` then you may skip providing `wssCheckpoint`, which will then result into your beacon node syncing and starting off the recently finalized state from the trusted url.
+In case you really trust `checkpointSyncUrl` then you may skip providing `wssCheckpoint`, which will then result into your beacon node syncing and starting off the recently finalized state from the trusted URL.

 <!-- prettier-ignore-start -->
 !!! warning